kenansaleem/Doob--Modern-Business-Website/README.md

 ## Project Description

 Doob is a modern, responsive business website template featuring a clean design and interactive elements.
-The website includes multiple sections such as services, portfolio, blog, and contact information, with support for both English and Arabic languages.
+The website includes multiple sections such as services, portfolio, blog, and contact information.

 ## Project Structure